Overview

 • Favorably resolved land use and property rights issues before a municipal board to secure Order of Conditions for the redevelopment of beachfront registered land.

-• Advised a client on the pending taking of a temporary access easement across their property, and negotiated higher compensation than that approved by Town Meeting.
+• Advised a client on the pending taking of a temporary access easement across their property and negotiated higher compensation than that initially approved by Town Meeting.

-• Successfully finalized an agreement between neighborhood residents and national developer, regarding support for a development project in exchange for community benefits.
+• Successfully negotiated an agreement between neighborhood residents and national developer, regarding support for a development project in exchange for community benefits.

 • Secured a variance from the Building Code Appeals Board from flood resiliency provisions of the Building Code to enable occupancy of renovated structure.